-- Troponin I levels inhibits calcium concentration.
+- Troponin I levels inhibit calcium concentration.
 Troponin I is the only troponin present in the heart muscle and is not expressed during any developmental stage in skeletal muscle.
 Troponin I is released into the bloodstream within hours of the onset of symptoms of a heart attack or heart muscle damage.
-It can be detected at 3 to 6 hours following onset of chest pain with peak concentrations at 12 to 16 hours and remains elevated for 5 to 9 days.
+It can be detected at 3 to 6 hours following the onset of chest pain, with peak concentrations at 12 to 16 hours and remains elevated for 5 to 9 days.

 - Troponin C has 4 binding sites and it mediates calcium dependency.

 The Troponin Test that is used most often to detect heart damage is the Troponin T levels.

 [su_note]Every healthcare facility has its own cutoff range, but the majority has a cutoff range of less than 0.01 ng/mL.
 This means that if your level is greater than 0.01 ng/mL, there is a good possibility that there is some kind of heart muscle damage.[/su_note]

 Interpretation of Troponin: Other Reasons Why Troponin Can Be Elevated

 Causes of Elevated Troponin:

 Interpretation of Troponin Levels